 An alternative to access via Thredbo is to continue along Kosciusko Road (ie don't take a left at the Alpine Way) via Sawpit Creek, Smiggin Holes and Perisher Valley.
 In winter the road is closed at Perisher Valley.
 In summer you can continue to drive to Charlottes Pass and then hike straight onwards about 10km to the summit via Rawsons Pass or from Charlottes Pass via the Snowy River crossing (downhill and to your right from the carpark) and along the main range summits.
 In winter a pole line follows the road from Perisher valley to Charlottes Pass and on to Rawsons Pass just below the summit.
 This pole line is an excellent ski tour.

-Red TapeAs of June, 2005 there is a $16 entrance fee to the National Park.
-An $85 annual pass will get you into any National Park within New South Wales.
+Red TapeAs of June, 2014 there is a $16 entrance fee to the National Park.
+(Higher fees apply in the ski season) An $85 annual pass will get you into any National Park within New South Wales.
 You can pay this at the National Parks and Wildlife Service office in Khancoban and Jindabyne or at the Entrance Station just 13km’s from Thredbo on the Jindabyne side.

 Kosciusko National Park Home Page

 The Thredbo chairlift is open 9am to 4.30pm daily for a cost of $19 one way or $24 round trip.
 If you miss the 4:30 p.m. deadline you will have to hike down 560 vertical meters to the bottom of the lift.

 The Snowy Region Visitor Center